 Coronavirus: how the outbreak is affecting our roadworks and maintenance

-Surrey County Council is changing its roadworks programme to help keep its workers and the public safe during the coronavirus restrictions.
+Surrey County Council is resuming its essential roadworks programme to help keep routes open and safe for key workers during the coronavirus restrictions.
 More information and updates can be found on our roadworks coronavirus page.

 What will we be doing?

 The proposed improvements will involve the widening of the northern pavement to create a new off-road shared-use path for pedestrians and cyclists, allowing a minimum width of three metres where possible.
 A toucan crossing is to be installed at the junction with Fairfield Avenue (east) to make it easier and safer for people to cross the road and on street parking is to be provided outside the residential areas.